 This week, the state in which I live, North Carolina, voted on and passed Amendment One.
 It is a change to the state constitution which bars recognizing any domestic legal union other than marriage between a man and a woman.
-While it has implications effecting child custody, financial and health care issues for unmarried couples, it boiled down to being about same sex unions.
+While it has implications affecting child custody, financial and health care issues for unmarried couples, it boiled down to being about same-sex unions.

 Many states have such a ban already on the books and some states have even been voting to remove it.
 North Carolina voted to add one.

 Regardless of the specifics of the amendment or personal, political, or religious beliefs, I believe that to approve such an amendment promotes judgment, discord, and separatism instead of unity, harmony, and compassion.
 I am very saddened that, as I see it, people would choose to live guided by fear and prejudice.

 In this situation and many others, I find comfort in telling myself to “be the change.”
 I am never fully in control of anything in this world other than myself.
 I cannot tell others what to think or do or begin to know what is best for them.
 I respect their right to decide what they think is best for them just as I hope my same right will be respected.
 All I can do is conduct myself in a manner in accordance with what I would like to see more of in the world.
 Be the change.

 I have been divorced for eight years now.
 My ex-husband and I have had legal conflict since day one.
 Over the past several years, I have incorporated and lived this philosophy more and more in these interactions.
 We just settled a lawsuit out of court last month which he brought against me almost five years ago.
 The local court initially ruled in my favor dismissing the charges and finding that there was not enough evidence for a trial.
 He appealed this decision.
 So, the case went to the state supreme court.
 They ruled that he did, at least, have a right to a trial.
 I appealed this decision and lost.